Shed Roof Replacement Costs

 Clay Roof Tiles Cost

-However, clay tiles are relatively heavy, and they may take more time and care to repair than tiles of other materials would.
+However, clay tiles are relatively heavy.
+This means that they may take more time and care to repair than tiles of other materials would.

 Sheet Metal Roofing Cost